[Morioka City, Iwate Prefecture] What is the history and types of Morioka Sansa Odori? The impressive Guinness World Record-holding Taiko Parade!

 Sansa Dance Dedication at Mitsuishi Shrine

-the roots of Sansa Odori the "slaying of demons " Long ago, a demon called "Rasetsu" was committing evil deeds in this area, and the people, at their wit's end, prayed to the god of Mitsuishi Shrine to slay the demon.
+" Long ago, a demon called "Rasetsu" was causing trouble in this area, and the distressed people prayed to the god of Mitsuishi Shrine for the demon to be defeated.

-The god heard their prayer, captured the Rasetsu, and tied him to a large rock (Mitsuishi) within the shrine grounds.
+The god heard their prayers, captured the Rasetsu, and tied it to a large rock (Mitsuishi) on the shrine grounds.

-The captured Rakshasa vowed never to do any more mischief, and as proof of this, stamped his handprint on a large rock before running away.
+The captured demon swore never to do evil again and, as proof, pressed his handprint onto a large rock before fleeing.

 Guinness World Record holder!
 The world's largest taiko drum parade